ksdtech/gdrive-cli/README.md

 To use this, you need to register a chrome application.
 It must be at least installable by you, but need not be published.
 There is a boilerplate app in the repo you can use to base yours off of.
 I highly encourage you to take this code and use it to work towards developing useful and profitable chrome apps on the chrome web store!

+You *must* publish the chrome app for this to work.
+It need not be published publically, but you must at least make use of the "publish to test accounts feature" or you will get error 403.

 ##Installation

 1. Visit [http://developers.google.com/drive](http://developers.google.com/drive) and perform all the required steps to publish a chrome app with Google Drive enabled.
 Don't hestitate to contact me if you have trouble with this, because it is tricky.